monsoonmaelstrom/book2/book2.md

 “Hello, mother,” I say once her back is to me.

 She gives the smallest of twitches before masking it, but I can tell she was startled.
-I smile as she turn toward me.
+I smile as she turns toward me.

 “I was expecting you days ago.”